emacsmirror/f90-ts-mode/README.md

 ### Recently added, changed or improved

 **08-2026**
- - Jump-to-rightmost-position added to interactive fill operation added.
+ - Jump-to-rightmost-position to interactive fill operation added.
  - Mark region operations fixed: always consider trimmed region of nodes.
    Some nodes like a whole `subroutine..end subroutine` block contains a trailing newline, which should not be considered.
 Not consequently trimming all spans